abhchand/vanilla-tree-viewer/README.md

 Show off multiple files or code snippets in an elegant and space saving way.

-Perfect for blog posts ([example](https://abhchand.me/blog/use-react-in-rails-without-the-react-rails-gem)), tutorials, documentation, etc...
+Perfect for blog posts ([like this one](https://abhchand.me/blog/use-react-in-rails-without-the-react-rails-gem)), tutorials, documentation, etc...

 * [view a live demo](https://abhchand.me/vanilla-tree-viewer)
 * [view this project on npm](https://www.npmjs.com/package/vanilla-tree-viewer)